docker/docs/datacenter/ucp/2.0/guides/installation/upgrade.md

 ---
-title: Upgrade to UCP 2.0
 description: Learn how to upgrade Docker Universal Control Plane with minimal impact to your users.
-keywords:
-- Docker, UCP, upgrade, update
+keywords: Docker, UCP, upgrade, update
 redirect_from:
 - /ucp/upgrade-ucp/
 - /ucp/installation/upgrade/
+title: Upgrade to UCP 2.0
 ---

 This page guides you in upgrading Docker Universal Control Plane (UCP) to